CESSProject/cess-proving-system/README.md

 ## Install and configure Rust

-**NOTE:** If you have installed `rust-fil-proofs` incidentally, as a submodule of `lotus`, then you may already have installed Rust.
+**NOTE:** If you have installed `cess-proving-system` incidentally, as a submodule of `lotus`, then you may already have installed Rust.

-The instructions below assume you have independently installed `rust-fil-proofs` in order to test, develop, or experiment with it.
+The instructions below assume you have independently installed `cess-proving-system` in order to test, develop, or experiment with it.

 [Install Rust using rustup.](https://www.rust-lang.org/en-US/install.html)

 ## Build

-**NOTE:** `rust-fil-proofs` can only be built for and run on 64-bit platforms; building will panic if the target architecture is not 64-bits.
+**NOTE:** `cess-proving-system` can only be built for and run on 64-bit platforms; building will panic if the target architecture is not 64-bits.

 Before building you will need OpenCL to be installed.
 On Ubuntu, this can be achieved with `apt install ocl-icd-opencl-dev`.
 Other system dependencies such as 'gcc/clang', 'wall' and 'cmake' are also required.